 Foreign exchange brokers such as Xe can indicate how long it will take for your recipient to receive their funds as part of getting a quote.

-Read our guide for business that need to send money abroad with information about how to do this cost effectively and conveniently.
+Read our guide for businesses that need to send money abroad with information about how to do this cost effectively and conveniently.

 The exchange rate you are offered will vary between banks, international money transfer providers and foreign exchange brokers.
 Factors that impact the exchange rate you are offered include: